-5.2 General Purpose Processor Architectures
+5.2.
+General Purpose Processor Architectures

-In this section, we evaluate how changes to the Alpha and MIPS architectures that affect their slack and activity distributions (as described in Section 3.2) influence their energy efficiency for timing speculation.
-Figure 15 compares the energy efficiency of the Alpha processor for varying register file sizes.
+In this section, we evaluate how changes to Alpha, MIPS, and FabScalar architectures that affect their slack and activity distributions (as described in Section 3.2) influence their energy efficiency for timing speculation.
+Figure 18 compares the energy efficiency of the Alpha processor for varying register file sizes.
 The design with a larger register file has higher throughput and better energy efficiency when both processors operate error free.
-However, the higher average path delay and path delay regularity associated with the larger register file hinder voltage scaling and energy efficiency at non-zero error rates.
+However, the higher average path delay and path delay regularity associated with the larger register file hinder voltage scaling and energy efficiency at nonzero error rates.
 Furthermore, high performance corresponds to higher activity, which causes error rate to increase more quickly for the processor with the larger register file.